Ever found the perfect gift for your best friend?

 Everyone has a favourite; fine nib, fountain, just the right flow rate of ink.
 I find my handwriting changes with different pens.
 To keep your writing legible and consistent when writing cards, handwritten notes and gift tags, keep a duplicate of your favourite pen in the same place as the rest of your writing supplies.

-Of late, I’ve observed that when I’m required to return a completed form, less and less frequently am I being supplied with a return envelope.
+Of late, I’ve observed that when I’m required to return a completed form, there’s no return envelope included.
 Having a home supply is handy and can also be economical if you buy in bulk.
-Years ago I bought these envelopes and years later they are still going strong.
-I’ll confess, I bought loads, buying in bulk made the price a bargain and it isn’t something I’ve thought about ever since.
+Years ago I bought these envelopes and years later they’re still going strong.
+I’ll confess, I bought a huge box, buying in bulk made the price a bargain and it isn’t something I’ve needed to buy again since then.

 9. Postage Stamps

 When posting a letter or package, having stamps on hand means you can post it write away.
 I can’t guarantee that there’ll be a postbox near you, but having your letter ready to post is one less thing to contend with.